Kurt Wallander: Henriksson series

-TV series (British)
+Branagh series

 The novels have also been adapted as twelve television films for the BBC, produced by Yellow Bird and Left Bank Pictures.
 The series stars Kenneth Branagh as Wallander.
 The episodes have not been filmed in the order in which the original novels were published, resulting in changes to the backstories of the lead characters in the films.
 The first series consisted of the novels Sidetracked, Firewall and One Step Behind.
 These three were shot on location in Ystad in the summer of 2008, with a combined budget of £6 million ($12 million).
 They aired in late 2008 on the BBC.

 A second series of Wallander adaptations was commissioned by the BBC from the same production team in 2008.
 Broadcast in January 2010, the second series was composed of adaptations of Faceless Killers, The Man Who Smiled, and The Fifth Woman.

 The third series began shooting in Ystad and Riga, Latvia in the Summer of 2011 and continued into the winter.
 Broadcast in July 2012, it consists of adaptations of An Event in Autumn, The Dogs of Riga and Before the Frost.
 While the novel Before the Frost has Wallander's daughter Linda as its protagonist detective, the story was adapted for television so that Wallander himself became the lead.

 The BBC Wallander series concluded in May 2016 with a three-episode fourth series consisting of an adaptation of The White Lioness and a two-episode adaptation of Mankell's final Wallander novel, The Troubled Man.

 Special appearances

 Mankell's friend and writer Jan Guillou used Kurt Wallander in the 10th book of his Carl Hamilton-series "En medborgare höjd över varje misstanke".
-Guillou and Mankell also co-wrote the Swedish crime-drama mini series Talismanen and here we also encounter Kurt Wallander as a supporting character, this time portrayed by actor Lennart Jähkel.
+Guillou and Mankell also co-wrote the 2002 crime-drama mini series Talismanen where we also encounter Wallander as a supporting character, this time portrayed by Lennart Jähkel.